 He was born 2 May 1700 in Budenholz, Rhinland and christened the same day at St. Michael’s Catholic Church in the parish of Kirchen.
 He moved with his parents and other relatives into Eissenstein about 1717 and married a few years later.
 He first married Anna Margarethe Nagel, daughter of Philip and Judith Nagel, on 2 October 1720 in Kircheimbolanden, Pfalz, Bavaria.
 They settled in nearby Kohlhute and had four children before Anna Margarethe died around 1728-9.
 Johannis next married Anna Martha1, and had nine more children.

-Johannis and his brother Alexander came to Pennsylvania on the ship Molly and took the oath in Philadelphia on 16 October 1741.2 According to V. Stern, Johannis and his family next show up in the records Bally, Berks County, Pennsylvania.
+Johannis and his brother Alexander came to Pennsylvania on the ship Molly and took the oath in Philadelphia on 16 October 1741.2 They are the only persons named Stockslager or similar mentioned among the Philadelphia ship passenger lists.
+According to V. Stern, Johannis and his family next show up in the records Bally, Berks County, Pennsylvania.
 Glen Stockslager thinks he died about 1756 in Bockhouse, Patterson Creek in what is now West Virginia.

 He had thirteen children, the first four by Anna Margarethe Nagel and the final nine by Anna Martha: